samir937/Campus_Guide/README.md

 # Campus_Guide
-My cgpa project

-The cgpa predictor module is made with regulation of Lovely Professional University
+This is a campus guide for lovely professional University